Providence Essentials

 Providence with kids when the original plan falls apart

 Short answer: When the family plan falls apart in Providence, cut the scope fast.
-Choose one indoor anchor, keep food and movement nearby, and protect the easiest part of the city you already solved instead of trying to save the whole original itinerary.
+Choose one indoor place to build around, keep food and movement nearby, and protect the easiest part of the city you already solved instead of trying to save the whole original itinerary.

 Stay recovery